theloniustrout/danstore/README.md

 ## Donations

 Please consider supporting this project!
-Your donations are accepted & appreciated!
+Your donations are accepted & appreciated! eGift Cards to theloniustrout@gmail.com

 [Wishlist](fuel.pdf)